We rescue animals of all types, some waiting destruction in Welsh Pounds, others handed in to us for whatever reason, good or bad.

 Our staff are always available to advise on training or behavioural issues, and are there to assist if needed.

 We operate a non-destruction policy

 Adoption donations for:

 - Dogs: £130

 - Cats: £65

 - Rabbits/Guinea Pigs: £15

-Our new veterinary surgeon checks, worms and inoculates all animals, and operates a rigorous neutering policy, as we strongly believe this makes a happier pet and is the most important way to reduce the escalating problem of pet overpopulation.
+Our veterinary surgeon checks, worms and inoculates all animals, and implements our rigorous neutering policy, as we strongly believe this makes a happier pet and is the most important step in reducing the escalating problem of pet overpopulation.
 We also indenti-chip all our dogs and cats.

-Our adopters sign a legal document declaring to give the best possible care, and to ensure that the animal is neutered at the earliest opportunity if this has not already been carried out, we always prefer to home animals to households that have any existing pets neutered.
+Our adopters sign a legal document declaring to give the best possible care, and to ensure the animal is neutered at the earliest opportunity if this has not already been carried out, we always prefer to home animals to households where existing pets are neutered.

 We always take back any former resident if the adopter is unable to keep it, thus ensuring future security for any animal entering Last Chance.